zachneill/zachneill/README.md

 </a>
 <br />
 <br />
 ...a full stack software developer.
-I code for Berea College's Dev Team and will be working at [NISC](https://www.nisc.coop/) this summer.
+I code for Berea College's Dev Team and will be working for <a href="https://nisc.coop">NISC</a> this summer.

 I have experience in:

-* React
+* React (Check out my personal project, <a href="https://sigbuild.github.io">SigBuild</a>!)
 * Angular
 * Flask / Python
 * Spring Boot / Java